jeanslack/audiomass/README.md

 ## Examples

-Convert a single file and write into same directory:
+Convert a single file and save it into same directory:

 `audiomass -f '/home/Name/my Music/audiofile.wav'`

-Convert a group of audio stream and put output stream into specified folder:
+Convert a bunch of audio files and save them in a specified folder:

 `audiomass -d /MyDirName/Music -o '/MyOtherDir/converted`

-Convert a queue audio streams and put output stream into specified folder:
+Convert a queue of audio files and save the output in the specified folder:

 `audiomass -b '..STREAM1.wav' '..STREAM2.mp3' '..STREAM3.flac' '...' -o /output/dir`